Wine Country (film)

-Wine Country is a 2019 American comedy film produced and directed by Amy Poehler, in her feature directorial debut.
-It was written by Emily Spivey and Liz Cackowski.
-Its story follows a group of long time friends who take a vacation to Napa Valley as a birthday getaway.
-It stars Poehler, Maya Rudolph, Rachel Dratch, Ana Gasteyer, Paula Pell, Emily Spivey, Jason Schwartzman, and Tina Fey.
+Wine Country is a 2019 American comedy film co-produced and directed by Amy Poehler (in her feature directorial debut) from a screenplay written by Emily Spivey and Liz Cackowski, based on a story conceived by Poehler, Spivey, and Cackowski.
+Starring Poehler, Maya Rudolph, Rachel Dratch, Ana Gasteyer, Paula Pell, Spivey, Jason Schwartzman, and Tina Fey, the film follows a group of longtime friends who take a vacation to Napa Valley as a birthday getaway.
 The film was released in select theaters on May 8, 2019, and digitally released for streaming on May 10, 2019, by Netflix.

 Plot

 Abby decides to celebrate her friend Rebecca's 50th birthday with a weekend getaway over her protests that she wants a low-key celebration.
 Abby, Rebecca and four of their friends, whom they have known since they were young waitresses in a pizzeria, decide to spend the weekend together in Napa.

 Rather than allow them to relax and drink, Abby wants them to adhere to a strict schedule, a way of seizing control, as unbeknownst to the rest of her friends, she has recently lost her job.
 All the others are struggling with their own problems: Rebecca is in denial that her husband is inattentive and her friends hate him; Naomi is afraid of receiving test results from her doctor; successful businesswoman Catherine feels they are cutting her out; Val is looking for love; and Jenny, a depressed writer, is simply miserable in life.

 On Friday, the friends eat at an expensive restaurant, where Val flirts with their waitress, Jade.

 The following morning, the women have a sinister tarot reading from a woman called Lady Sunshine.
 Afterwards, they go day-drinking around Napa.
 Near the end of their tour, there is tension when Abby snaps at the others for not adhering to their schedule.
 When Rebecca confronts her about her attitude, Abby reveals that she lost her job.
 In anger, Abby throws out the schedule and the women decide to go to Jade's art gallery opening.

 They are shocked that Jade's art is all related to The Nanny.
-During a Q&A Abby rants on how younger generations have it too easy, but ends her speech by saying that they are Fran Fine (in reference to Fran Drescher's character on the show The Nanny), causing the art-goers to believe she is a part of the exhibit.
+During a Q&A Abby rants on how younger generations have it too easy, but ends her speech by saying that they are "fine — Fran Fine" (in reference to Fran Drescher's character on the show The Nanny), causing the art-goers to believe she is a part of the exhibit.
 Val stays behind to flirt with Jade, but when she tries to ask her out, Jade assumes she is trying to buy a painting; humiliated, Val agrees to buy it.